ignaciolista/portfolio/README.md

 __API testing__
   * gained experience through manual testing of APIs a little bit at work and mostly for educational purposes.

-__Exploratory testing__
-  * capable of creating cheat-lists for testing web and mobile applications.

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively.